microsoft/PowerToys/README.md

 ### Always on Top

-- Fixed an issue causing the border do linger when moving a window between virtual desktops.
+- Fixed an issue causing the border to linger when moving a window between virtual desktops.
 - The minimum thickness for the borders is now 1.
 Thanks [@unuing](https://github.com/unuing)!
 - Borders were showing in Virtual Desktop thumbnails.
 These were removed.
 - Corrected the borders visuals to more closely follow the application borders.